 While it would certainly make for a fascinating spectacle to see them in a foot race, one thing is certain: "Speed is my main strength," says Adeyemi.

 "They give me goosebumps every time; it was incredible with these fans today." - Adeyemi on celebrating his winner against Chelsea in front of BVB's supporters.

 "Karim has shown he can be ice-cold in front of goal and that he plays with lots of self-confidence.
 He's still got lots of work to do, but he does his thing very well." - Germany coach Hansi Flick

 "I'm happy about my debut - with one goal straight away, that makes it all the more beautiful." - Adeyemi after his goalscoring debut for Germany

 "Karim has almost everything a striker needs.
-His quality and speed are incredible.
-Everyone sees he has massive potential.
-His attitude will determine what comes out of it." - Red Bull Salzburg coach Matthias Jaissle
+His quality and speed are incredible. - Red Bull Salzburg coach Matthias Jaissle

 Leaders Leverkusen show mettle in Munich, Serhou Guirassy on fire, Xavi on a roll, BVB bare teeth and history in Heidenheim...

 Matchday 4 teams